Set up Android support

 - When you have selected all the modules to add, select Done.

 Note: If you didn’t install the Editor via the Hub, you will not see the option to Add Modules.
 To enable this option, install the Editor via the Hub.

-- If you have not used the GDK for Unity before, please follow the steps in Setup & installation and additionally select Android build support when installing Unity.
+Please follow the steps in Setup & installation and additionally select the Android Build Support, Android SDK & NDK tools, and Open JDK modules when installing Unity.

 If you want to launch your game on a physical device, you need to:

 - Ensure you have USB debugging enabled on it.
 See the Android developer documentation for guidance.

 - Connect the mobile device to your computer using a USB cable.
 You might get a pop-up window on the device asking you to allow USB debugging.
 Select Yes.

 - If you want to connect your device to a local deployment, ensure your computer and your mobile device are connected to the same network.

 - Install Android Studio.
 At the Choose Components stage of the installation, be sure to select Android Virtual Device.